DevanirRamosJr/youtube-audio-extractor/readme.md

 First you need to download and install [ffmpeg](http://www.ffmpeg.org/) or [libav](http://libav.org/).

-For python, it is recommend to use a venv!
+For python, it is recommended to use a venv!

 With or without venv, you simply need to do: